sefeg/flight-maneuvers/README.md

 The app is in **early** development.

 Connection to the X-Plane simulator is working.
 Tested with the iOS app on iOS 13.3.1 and X-Plane v11.41.

-Receives altitude, engine RPM, and indicated airspeed.
+The steep turn maneuver is fully supported.

 ## Next steps

-- Get the steep turns maneuver fully working.
 - Implement automated network search for the X-Plane server

 ## Mid-term goals